dbousfie/PoliticsofAI/syllabus.md

 - Papers submitted before the deadline can revise and resubmit the assignment.
-For details on revision and resubmission, see the 'revise and resubmit' tab in brightspace.
+For details on revision and resubmission, see the 'revise and resubmit' tab in Brightspace.

 - The Department's rules regarding plagiarism and the submission of similar essays to two or more different instructors are appended to